Just1Developer/GitStatsCLI/README.md

 ## 2. Running the Program

 Running the program is really simple.
-You start it, and then enter each repositories' filepath that you wish to include in the statistics, one at a time.
+You start it, and then enter each repositories' filepath that you wish to include in the statistics.
 When you are done, press enter, effectively adding an empty repository.

+### Repository Path Formatting

+The rules have changed a little bit: You can now add **multiple projects in one line**.
+This also means that if you have a space in your path, you need to put the path in quotes, like `"/Users/my user/some folder/"`

 ## 3. Output